ldn-softdev/jtc/User Guide.md

 Once options `-e` and `-i`,`-u` used together, following rules must be observed:
 - option `-e` must precede `-i`,`-u`
 - cli arguments sequence following option `-i`,`-u` must be terminated with escaped semicolon: `\;`
-- the cli is also subjected for interpolation before it gets shell evaluated
+- the cli is also subjected for namespace and walked elements interpolation before it gets shell evaluated
 - the cli in argument do not require any additional escaping (except those which would normally be required by shell)
 - if piping in the cli is required then pipe symbol itself needs to be escaped and spelled standalone: ` \| `
 - returned result of a shell evaluation still must be a valid JSON